LetCompliance

 • Universal Credit Housing Element disregard under the RRA changes the evidence required for ground 8 (rent arrears).

-• Form 3 (Section 8 prescribed form) is replaced by Form 3A for notices served on or after 1 May 2026.
+• Form 3 (the old Section 8 prescribed form) is replaced by Form 3A for notices served on or after 1 May 2026 in the private rented sector.

 • Translation: the move-in pack you served on day one is now load-bearing for the entire tenancy.
 A landlord who served the full pack at move-in is in a strong position whatever route to possession they later need; a landlord who skipped one item is exposed for years.